chjj/zest/README.md

 };
 ```

-__NOTE__: if you're pseudo-class does not take a parameter, there will be no
+__NOTE__: if your pseudo-class does not take a parameter, there will be no
 closure.

 ### Adding an attribute operator